lionelegger/ShareMyTrip/README.md

 This page allows you to modify your personal information, as well as to change your avatar picture or even upload another one (300px by 300px).
 The changes will be visible only after logout and login again.
 ###Trip page
 This page is the first one a new user sees when he logs in.
 A welcome message indicate the 3 main steps he should do: "Add a trip", "Add users" and "Add actions".
 In the beginning, only the "Add a trip" option is available.
-* Add trip: This will add a new trip.
+* **Add trip**: This will add a new trip.
 The currency defines which currency will be used for the current trip.
 If you plan to manage most of your expenses in the foreign currency, then define it here.
 NB: The currency functionality is saved but yet no currency rate has been implemented yet.
 The dates are not mandatory if they are not known yet.
 You can always change the trip setting by clicking on the "settings" button on the top right corner of the trip box.
-* Add user: You can choose to travel alone or with friends.
+* **Add user**: You can choose to travel alone or with friends.
 If you travel with friends, click on "Add a user", otherwise, you can directly "Plan this trip".
+If you want to share a trip with someone else, this latter should have an user registered in the system.
+You add a new user to a trip using his email adress.

 ###Plan page
 The plan page gives you an overview of all trip actions organised by date.
 You can also easily see which action is not paid, partially paid or full paid thanks to the action color codes.